 To a large extent, many factors that impact future benefits and contributions are uncontrollable, however, the potential impacts are considered in strategy development.
-The Plan uses three approaches to address and manage risk.
+The Plan uses three approaches (actuarial valuation, asset/liability studies, and asset allocation studies, as discussed above) to address and manage risk.